OpenNavMap: Multi-Session Appearance-Based Topometric Mapping for Scalable Visual Navigation: Experiments

-In the simulated environment, the performance of our VNav system is quantified using two standard metrics: the total time required to reach the goal and the actual path length executed by the robot.
-These metrics also highlight the inherent trade-offs and performance limitations between our fully vision-based VNav system and traditional approaches that benefit from perfect knowledge, such as GT poses and detailed local maps, for planning and execution.
+\paragraph{\bt{Visual Navigation}} \bt{ In simulation, we quantify performance by two standard metrics: the \tb{total time} to reach the goal and the executed \tb{path length}.
+Together they expose the trade-offs between our fully vision-based system and conventional approaches that exploit privileged information, such as GT poses and detailed local maps, for planning and execution.}